scepticalbeaver/telegram_vk_pipe_bot/README.md

 ## Implementation notes

-All messages are dumped to sqlite db by client and then pulled by other side client.
-Implementation based on standart sql syntax which allows easily migrate into a solid client-server DBMS.
+All messages are dumped into sqlite db by client and then pulled by other side client.
+The implementation is based on standart sql syntax which allows easily migrate into a solid client-server DBMS.

 The application is highly fault tolerant and makes lot of attempts to restart in case of unexpected crash.
 Many server API errors are handled on a regular basis.